Heronalps/Catland/src/README.md

-Hangman example
+Pomodoro Lottery
 ---------------

-This example implements a hangman game.
+This example implements a Pomodoro tool.
 This example is the subject of [the Wt tutorial](http://www.webtoolkit.eu/wt/doc/tutorial/wt.html).

 How to run